 Waverly Middle School Science

 Over the course of two years, the middle school science program covers eight units in both life science and physical science.
+Classes are mixed age, with 8th grade students mentoring 7th grade students to develop proficiency in the practices of science and engineering.
+Each spring, 7th grade students complete a survey to help choose the units for their 8th grade year.
 Descriptions of the units follow:

 (All unit descriptions are from the Science Education and Public Understanding Program student book unit introductions.)